Dick Geary

 During his career Dick Geary worked at King's College, Cambridge and Lancaster University, where he was responsible for the Department of German Studies.
-Until his retirement in 2010 he was director of the Institute on the History of Slavery at the University of Nottingham.
+He was one of the two original editors of Contemporary European History, an academic journal specialising in the history of Europe from 1918 onwards.
+Until his retirement in 2010 he was director of the institute on the History of Slavery at the University of Nottingham.

 Geary died on 21 February 2021.